-Housing Employment Retail Local Service Centres (Policy SP27) Allocations in the form of minor extensions to some villages which are consistent with their scale and character Within the defined physical limits development as appropriate normally in the form of: (i) Groups; or (ii) Infill.
-Small scale developments within or abutting existing villages in accordance with the Community Right to Build or in line with Village Plans or other clearly locally defined needs with local support.
-Affordable Housing provision (a) One in three homes in all housing developments of 3 homes or more in size; (b) On exception sites on the edges of the physical limits boundaries.
-Emphasis on local employment Where provision exists emphasis will be on retention.
+Local Service Centres (Policy SP27) allocations in the form of minor extensions to some villages which are consistent with their scale and character Within the defined physical limits development as appropriate normally in the form of: (i) groups; or (ii) Infill.
+Small scale developments within or abutting existing villages in accordance with the Community right to Build or in line with village Plans or other clearly locally defined needs with local support. affordable Housing provision (a) one in three homes in all housing developments of 3 homes or more in size; (b) on exception sites on the edges of the physical limits boundaries. emphasis on local employment Where provision exists emphasis will be on retention.
 Potential for expansion likely to be limited due to environmental and infrastructure limitations.
 New provision most likely to be provided through conversion/re- use of existing buildings and have tangible links to the local area.
-Convenience shopping mainly.
-This could include provision in the form of a farm shop, or similar linked / ancillary to another use.
-Emphasis will be on retention of existing provision.
-Other Villages (Policy SP28) No physical limits and very limited development.
-Small scale developments within or abutting existing villages in accordance with the Community Right to Build or in line with Village Plans or other clearly locally defined needs with local support.
-Infill housing to meet agreed and evidenced local need and where there is an aspiration in a parish plan to become a sustainable settlement.
-Existing employment where it exists is linked predominantly to agricultural industry or other rural businesses.
-Emphasis will be on retaining existing uses.
+Convenience shopping mainly. this could include provision in the form of a farm shop, or similar linked / ancillary to another use. emphasis will be on retention of existing provision.
+Other Villages (Policy SP28) I No physical limits and very limited development.
+Small scale developments within or abutting existing villages in accordance with the Community right to Build or in line with village Plans or other clearly locally defined needs with local support.
+Infill housing to meet agreed and evidenced local need and where there is an aspiration in a parish plan to become a sustainable settlement. existing employment where it exists is linked predominantly to agricultural industry or other rural businesses. emphasis will be on retaining existing uses.
 Farm diversification and tourism uses may be appropriate.
 Where no provision currently exists this situation is unlikely to change.
 Farm shops or similar.
 Countryside (Policy SP29) No development other than in special circumstances.
-Employment where it does exist is predominantly linked to agriculture or forestry.
-Where no provision currently exists this situation is unlikely to change. sustainable settlements.
-Farm diversification schemes and tourism uses may be appropriate.
+Infilling in clusters well related to sustainable settlements. employment where it does exist is predominantly linked to agriculture or forestry.
+Farm diversification schemes and Where no provision currently exists this situation is unlikely to change.
 Farm shop or similar.

-\Note that windfall sites may occur in settlements classified as Others Villages & Countryside but they are unidentifiable.
+note that windfall sites may occur in settlements classified as Others Villages & countryside but they are unidentifiable.

-Estate A number of dwellings, in excess of 5, related to a new estate road or linking to the existing road system.
+estate a number of dwellings, in excess of 5, related to a new estate road or linking to the existing road system.

-Group Generally not more than 5 dwellings related one with another, utilising an existing road frontage, or short cul-de-sac road.
-Infill The filling of a small undeveloped plot in an otherwise built up frontage.
-A "small undeveloped plot" is one that would normally be filled by one or two dwellings.
+groupgenerally not more than 5 dwellings related one with another, utilising an existing road frontage, or short cul-de-sac road.Infillthe filling of a small undeveloped plot in an otherwise built up frontage. a "small undeveloped plot" is one that would normally be filled by one or two dwellings.